-See how to make the perfect margarita every time
+How to make the perfect margarita for a Cinco de Mayo party

 3. Stick to a 2:1:1 ratio

-Whether you're making a single margarita or a big batch for a party, you'll have a perfect pour every time if you stick to the ratio of 2 parts tequila, 1 part lime juice and 1 part triple sec.
+Whether you're making a single margarita or a big batch for a party, you'll have a perfect pour every time if you stick to the ratio of two parts tequila, one part lime juice and one part triple sec or orange liqueur.

-Now that you've got all that down, it's time to shake things up with our recipe for the perfect margarita:
+Now that you've got that down, it's time to shake things up with our recipe for the perfect margarita:

 Want to get creative?
 Try these delicious ideas: